Toward Automated Robustness Evaluation of Mathematical Reasoning: Experiments

 \subsection{Experiment Setup}

 \paragraph{Datasets.} We select the test set of GSM8K~\cite{cobbe2021training} and the MATH-500\footnote{\url{https://huggingface.co/datasets/HuggingFaceH4/MATH-500}} dataset, a subset of the MATH benchmark~\cite{lightman2023let}, to evaluate the robustness of LLMs as mathematical problem solvers.
 These datasets are widely used mathematical reasoning benchmarks, covering a range of mathematical topics and difficulty levels.
 For GSM8K, we randomly sample 300 correctly answered questions for each target LLM due to the large number of correctly answered samples available.
-For MATH-500, we use all correctly answered questions.
-Beyond mathematical problems, we also validated the effectiveness of \mname on other domains: MMLU~\cite{hendryckstest2021mmlu}, MMLU-Pro~\cite{wang2024mmlu-pro}, and CommonsenseQA~\cite{talmor2019commonsenseqa}.
-Details of these additional evaluations can be found in Section~\ref{sec:other_domains}.
+For MATH-500, we use all correctly answered questions. \hyt{To further assess \mname under high-complexity reasoning settings, we additionally evaluate on the challenging AIME2025\footnote{\url{https://huggingface.co/datasets/opencompass/AIME2025}}.} Beyond mathematical problems, we also validate \mname on datasets covering other domains: MMLU~\cite{hendryckstest2021mmlu}, MMLU-Pro~\cite{wang2024mmlu-pro}, and CommonsenseQA~\cite{talmor2019commonsenseqa}.
+Details are provided in Section~\ref{sec:other_domains}.